darrenjhsu/XSNAMD/README.md

 Simply download this repo by `git clone https://github.com/darrenjhsu/XSNAMD` on your machine.
 It creates a directory called XSNAMD/ in your working directory.

-Now follow the README in example/ for more information.
+Now follow the READMEs in both root directory and example/ for more information.

 ### Example datasets / Tutorial